lithops-cloud/lithops/docs/functions.md

     print(pw.get_result())
     ```

-    `extra_args` must be always a list or a dict, depending if iterdata contains args or kwargs.
-The previous example is equivalent to this:
+    `extra_args` must be always a list or a dict, depending whether iteradata contains *args* or *kwargs*.
+The previous example is equivalent to the next:

     ```python
     import pywren_ibm_cloud as pywren